Io sì (Seen)

 "Io sì (Seen)" ([ˈiːo ˈsi], "I Yes") is a song written by Diane Warren, Laura Pausini and Niccolò Agliardi, and recorded by Pausini for the soundtrack of the 2020 film The Life Ahead.
 The song was produced by Greg Wells and released as a digital single on 23 October 2020.
 On 30 October 2020, the song was released for airplay to Italian mainstream radios.

 "Io sì (Seen)" won the awards for Song of the Year at the Capri Hollywood International Film Festival, Best International Song at the CinEuphoria Awards, Master in Music Award at the Los Angeles Italia Film Festival, Outstanding Song – Feature Film at the 11th Hollywood Music in Media Awards, Best Original Song at the 25th Satellite Awards and the award with the same name at the 78th Golden Globe Awards (the first non-English song to win the award and Pausini the first Italian singer ever to win the prize).
-The song won “Migliore canzone originale” at the 75th Nastro d’Argento Awards.
+The song won the award for best original song at the 75th Nastro d’Argento Awards.
 It also received nominations for Best Original Song at the 93rd Academy Awards, making it the first song sung entirely in Italian to be nominated, and for Best Song at the 26th Critics' Choice Awards.